LiteObject/scikit-learn-security-tutorial/docs/training-features-and-labels.md

 1. **Examples** (training features) - the input data
 2. **Answers** (training labels) - what each example should be classified as

-Think of it like teaching a child to recognize animals by showing them pictures (features) and telling them what each animal is (labels).
+Think of it like teaching a child to recognize animals.
+You show them pictures (features) and tell them what each animal is (labels).
+After seeing enough examples, they can identify new animals on their own.

 ## Training Features: The Input Data